Bartlesville Radio » News » Chad Stevens Named Patriot Auto September Student of the Month

 But it is his service back to the community that really sets him apart.

 In addition to being a Big Brother to a Dewey Elementary School student, Stevens has been an active member of the Dewey Key Club for the past three years.
-He's been involved with the Oxfam Hunger Banquet to raise awareness and funds for local and world hunger organizations, serving the Washington County SPCA by making dog toys and working with Back the Backpacks with the Washington County School Supply Drive.
+He's been involved with the Oxfam Hunger Banquet to raise awareness and funds for local and world hunger organizations, serving the Washington County SPCA by making dog toys and working with Pack the Backpacks with the Washington County School Supply Drive.

 Dewey Principal Josh Stowe says Stevens is an incredible student leader.